Tonsillitis is an inflammation of the tonsils. It is usually caused by a viral infection. Less often the cause is a bacterial infection.

 What are the symptoms of tonsillitis?

 A sore throat is the most common of all tonsillitis symptoms.
-You may also have a cough, high temperature (fever), headache, feel sick (nausea), feel tired, find swallowing painful, and have swollen neck glands.
+You may also cough or sneeze, have high temperature (fever), headache, feel sick (nausea), feel tired, find swallowing painful, and have swollen lymph nodes in the neck .
 The tonsils may swell and become red.
 Pus may appear as white spots on the tonsils.
 Symptoms typically get worse over 2-3 days and then gradually go, usually within a week.
 The picture below shows inflamed tonsils.

 Glandular fever (infectious mononucleosis) is caused by a virus (the Epstein-Barr virus).
 It tends to cause a severe bout of tonsillitis as well as other symptoms.
 See the separate leaflet called Glandular Fever (Infectious Mononucleosis) for more details.

-Infectious means you can pass the infection to someone else.
-The infection may spread by close physical contact with other people, or by droplets in the air, caused by sneezing or coughing.
+Contagious means you can pass the infection to someone else.
+Tonsillitis is contagious so infection may indeed spread by close physical contact with other people, or by droplets in the air, caused by sneezing or coughing.

 - Difficulty in breathing.